-ERL\CRASH\DUMP If the emulator needs to write a crash dump, the value of this variable will be the file name of the crash dump file.
-If the variable is not set, the name of the crash dump file will be erl\crash.dump in the current directory.

-ERL\CRASH\DUMP\NICE Unix systems: If the emulator needs to write a crash dump, it will use the value of this variable to set the nice value for the process, thus lowering its priority.
+- ERL_CRASH_DUMP If the emulator needs to write a crash dump, the value of this variable will be the file name of the crash dump file.
+If the variable is not set, the name of the crash dump file will be erl_crash.dump in the current directory. - ERL_CRASH_DUMP_NICE Unix systems: If the emulator needs to write a crash dump, it will use the value of this variable to set the nice value for the process, thus lowering its priority.
 The allowable range is 1 through 39 (higher values will be replaced with 39).
-The highest value, 39, will give the process the lowest priority.

-ERL\CRASH\DUMP\SECONDS Unix systems: This variable gives the number of seconds that the emulator will be allowed to spend writing a crash dump.
-When the given number of seconds have elapsed, the emulator will be terminated by a SIGALRM signal.

-ERL\FLAGS The value of this environment variable will be appended to the command line for erl.
+The highest value, 39, will give the process the lowest priority. - ERL_CRASH_DUMP_SECONDS Unix systems: This variable gives the number of seconds that the emulator will be allowed to spend writing a crash dump.
+When the given number of seconds have elapsed, the emulator will be terminated by a SIGALRM signal. - ERL_AFLAGS The content of this environment variable will be added to the beginning of the command line for erl. - The -extra flag is treated specially.
+Its scope ends at the end of the environment variable content.
+Arguments following an -extra flag are moved on the command line into the -extra section, i.e. the end of the command line following after an -extra flag. - ERL_ZFLAGS and ERL_FLAGS The content of these environment variables will be added to the end of the command line for erl.

+The -extra flag is treated specially.
+Its scope ends at the end of the environment variable content.
+Arguments following an -extra flag are moved on the command line into the -extra section, i.e. the end of the command line following after an -extra flag.

-[init(3)], [erl\prim\loader(3)], [erl\boot\server(3)], [code(3)], [application(3)], [heart(3)], [net\kernel(3)], [auth(3)], [make(3)], epmd(1) [page 58], erts\alloc(3) [page 82]
+[init(3)], [erl_prim_loader(3)], [erl_boot_server(3)], [code(3)], [application(3)], [heart(3)], [net_kernel(3)], [auth(3)], [make(3)], epmd(1) [page 78], erts_alloc(3) [page 104]